|

 non-native vegetation, and the passage of time have allowed coast live

 oak woods and grassy hills to make a comeback.
-Park staff have returned
+Park staff returned

 the island's highest peak, Mount Livermore, to its original state by restoring